Bahamas Real Estate: Costs And Fees

 Historical Building Exemption: All buildings registered on the National Register of Historical Buildings are eligible for exemption from real property tax.
 Exemptions are not automatic and must be applied for even when a property is listed on the Historical Buildings List.

-• Property owned by foreign governments for use exclusively as consular offices or as residence for its employees.
+- Property owned by foreign governments for use exclusively as consular offices or residences.

-• Property owned by Bahamians situate on the Family Islands.
+- Property owned by Bahamians situated on the Family Islands.

-• Property used exclusively for the purposes of charitable or public service for which no profit is derived.
+- Property used exclusively for charitable or public service purposes where no profit is derived.

-• Improved historic property in a national register for a period of twenty years from the date of improvement.
+- Improved historic property in the national register for twenty years from the date of improvement.

 Questions about fees?
 Please contact ERA Dupuch Real Estate online or call (242) 393 1811.